cheese1/medusawiki/Reverse-Proxy-setup.md

 In medusa config.ini make sure `handle_reverse_proxy = 1`.
 Your not forced to configure https in medusa, but if you want to, change: `enable_https = 1`.
 If you do, then also make sure you change `http://localhost:8081/medusa` with `https://localhost:8081/medusa` and `ws://127.0.0.1:8081/medusa/ws` with `wss://127.0.0.1:8081/medusa/ws`.

+If you receive an error 400 (seen using at least Server version: Apache/2.4.33), uncomment RewriteEngine, RewriteCond, RewriteRule below, and comment out the ProxyPass and ProxyPassReverse statements for the ws(s): urls
 ```
 <VirtualHost *:443>
     LoadModule proxy_module /usr/lib/apache2/modules/mod_proxy.so